AndrasKovacs/setoidtt/README.md

 # setoidtt-proto
 Prototype implementation for a variant of setoid type theory.
 This repository currently contains a stack package in [proto](proto), whose source code is forked from [fcif](https://github.com/AndrasKovacs/icfp20sub/tree/master/fcif).

-The goal of the current `setoidtt` is to figure out various technical details in type inference, evaluation and ergonomics.
+The goal of the current `setoidtt` is to figure out various details in design choices, type inference, evaluation and ergonomics.
 Thus it lacks many features and it only operates on a file containing a single expression.
 Its pretty printing and error messages are also very rough.

 I plan to start a second "production-strength" implementation as soon as I hammer out basic design choices.
 The second version will hopefully turn into a longer-term project into where I throw in all kinds of advanced elaboration features.